 “Poke Bombs” at Off The Hook Poke Market

 Craving poke?
 You’ve come to the right spot.
 The poke selection includes Hawaiian style, miso ginger, and the classic shoyu poke to name a few.
 You can order the poke by the pound, as part of a poke bowl, or in a sampler set of 9 different poke options.
 My go to dish here?
-The “poke bombs” which is a trio of abura-age (fried tofu pouches which we call “cone sushi” in Hawaii) stuffed with rice and poke.
+The “poke bombs” which is a trio of aburaage (fried and simmered tofu pouches which we call “cone sushi” in Hawaii) stuffed with rice and poke.
 Note: Outside of Manoa, make sure to check out Ono Seafood, Kahiau Jerky, Ahi Assassins, and Maguro Brothers for poke.
 2908 E Manoa Rd, Honolulu, HI 96822